econnet/econ/plan.rst

 Seen from the `investor`_ or `owner`_,
 the `productivity`_ of slavery is high
 (slave = little cost = little input, but high value output).
-But overall the productivity is low, because only a few do actual work, while the others live on managing the actual value produced by the few working, independent of whether `public float`_ or majority `stock`_ holders or direct owner.
+But overall the productivity is low:

 - With `public float`_ small shareholders waste time gathering information about the company they hold a few shares of or they